-- 12.6 Hire Purchase (HP) is a well-established method of financing the purchase of assets by businesses.
+12.7 Hire Purchase (HP) is a well-established method of financing the purchase of assets by businesses.
 Under a HP agreement, the customer will hire the asset(s) for a fixed period of time.
 During this period the asset finance company will recover, through the instalments paid, the cost of the asset(s) together with its charges.
-Once the agreement is paid in full, the customer has the option to purchase the asset(s) for a nominal sum. - 12.7 A lease purchase is similar to HP, the main difference being in the terms and structure of repayments.
-Some finance companies differentiate lease purchase from HP by using lease purchase where the customer wishes to defer payment of a substantial part of the asset cost until the end of the agreement.
+Once the agreement is paid in full, the customer has the option to purchase the asset(s) for a nominal sum.